CLOUD HANDS | JIKIDEN REIKI

 Enkaku Reiki (distant Reiki) is a methot used for giving Reiki energy to someone at a distance, the person might be in another room or in another country and still receive the benefits of a treatment.

-If I don't know you, I need the full name, date of birth, place where you live and if possible a photo.
-Then we arrange a time and we can chat through email so I know your symptoms, which might be physical such as pain or psychological, such as anxiety, depression etc.
+I need the full name, date of birth, place where you live and a recent photo.
+Then we arrange a time and we can chat through email so I know your symptoms/issue to treat, which might be physical such as pain or psychological, such as anxiety, depression.

 This method was first used in Japan during the World War II when men were sent to war and women at home would send Reiki to their husbands, brothers, fathers and sons in the battlefield.
 By feeling the Byosen they also would know if they were alive.